Third Time Lucky?

 Who knows where life will take me.
 All I can do now—and indeed ever—is accept, accept and again accept.
 Letting go, relaxing into what is.
 Making informed decisions, appreciating beauty and nature around me, the birdsong and trees, and more than anything giving and receiving love, sharing moments of this precious life with others.

 I have been contemplating, and in fact preparing for, the certainty of death, my death.
 Who knows when it will come.
 The fact that I’ve had cancer not once, not twice, but three times doesn’t mean I’ll die before someone who isn’t sick.
-So I’m oddly relaxed about it now.
+So I’m oddly relaxed and peaceful about it now.
 It will happen when it happens.
 There is no control, anyway.

 Death is predictable and unpredictable at the same time.